Get drivers signed by Microsoft for multiple Windows versions

 - As an alternative to HLK and HCK testing, you can cross-sign your driver yourself and submit it to the dashboard for attestation signing so that it also works on Windows 10.
 This is more complicated, but still a valid option.
-But it’s important to note that a submission signed this way will not work on Windows Server 2016.
 For more information about how to attestation sign a driver, see Attestation signing a kernel driver for public release.

 You must still use Hardware Dev Center (Sysdev) to attestation sign a driver until driver signing is available through the Partner Center.

 This topic will provide some background info about the dashboard for context, then walk through the process for using the HLK/HCK.